 In 1961, she produced Ray Martin and his Orchestra Dynamica, the first release using RCA’s “Stereo Action.”
 In 1976, she was executive producer of Caruso,’s A Legendary Performer, the first digitally-remastered album.
 The technology used by Soundstream Inc (lead by Thomas Stockham) has gone on to be widely used in audio and photography restoration and Stockham’s work on the Caruso album was the basis for a 1975 scientific paper.
 In 1975, Ethel gave a chance to then-unknown producer Warren Schatz, who produced RCA’s first disco album, Disco-Soul by The Brothers.

-Ethel also helmed RCA’s Camden label (designed for budget records).
-Camden was struggling when she took over in 1961 and had a sales volume increase of 100% over two years.
-Camden went on to become a multi-million dollar label under Ethel’s watch.
+Ethel managed RCA’s Camden label (designed for budget records) starting in 1961.
+Camden was struggling when she took over and went on to become a multi-million dollar label under Ethel’s watch.
 Some of RCA’s major artists even asked to be released on the Camden line over the flagship RCA label because of Camden’s success.

-During her career, Ethel received two RIAA Platinum records and 15 Gold records (over 10 million record sales) and her albums continue to sell.
+Ethel received two RIAA Platinum records and 15 Gold records (over 10 million record sales total) during her career with numbers still growing.
 Many of these were repackages or re-releases where Ethel put her expert eyes (and ears) on song selection and label redesign.
 One album she re-packaged, Elvis’ Christmas Album, was the first Elvis record to reach Diamond (10 million sales).
 Ethel said of creating special packages (in Billboard Magazine Sept 5, 1981), “It’s like second nature to me.
 The secret is that you know the market you’re trying to reach.
 You can’t contrive a special record.
 It has to be genuine and full of integrity because people know the difference.”
 Ethel re-issued albums for nearly every RCA artist (including the Legendary Performer series, RCA Pure Gold economy line, and the Bluebird Complete series).

 Towards the end of her time at RCA, Ethel asked the company to fund a women’s group for lectures and seminars.
 She wanted to help women learn to become executives.
 Ethel said she felt like a mother to some of the women she mentored (Ethel was married but did not have children).
 She wanted to teach skills like how to network, how to dress or behave.
 Ethel also became involved with Women in Music, one of very few groups available to women in the music industry at the time.
 In 1990, Ethel publicly spoke out against the “boys club” in a Letter to the Editor of Billboard Magazine (Oct 6).
 She said, “Yes, there are ‘record women’ in the industry – and they have ears, too!”

-Ethel also worked with many artists and ensembles in the studio during her career including Chet Atkins, Caterina Valenti, Marty Gold, Los Indios Tabajaras, Teresa Brewer and the entire Living series recordings.
+Ethel also worked with many artists and ensembles in the studio during her career including Chet Atkins, Caterina Valenti, Marty Gold, Los Indios Tabajaras, Teresa Brewer and hundreds of recordings under the Living series.
 She said of working with artists, “There are times to ‘harness’ artists and times to ‘push.’”
 Ethel said her most helpful qualifications to do the job were “her knowledge and love of music and her ability to make difficult decisions and hold to them.”
 (Cincinnati Enquirer August 18, 1983)

 Ethel was not promoted to Vice President at RCA until 1982, over 40 years into her career.
 Many colleagues said it was long overdue.
 The following year, she won a Grammy for Best Historical Album (for co-producing The Dorsey/Sinatra Sessions).
 After leaving RCA, Ethel remained in the industry where she worked as president and vice president to smaller record labels.